 The SEND Information Report describes the range of provision and support available to support identified children as and when appropriate.
 This is subject to change depending on budgetary constraints and policy review.
-The school follows the Wymondham Cluster SEND Policy and can be accessed http://wreningham.norfolk.sch.uk/documents/SENDClusterPolicyFeb22final.pdf
+The school follows the Wymondham Cluster SEND Policy and can be accessed here.